Varnani/DevBlog/README.md

 # DevBlog
-A basic webserver for my (future) blog.
+A basic webserver for my blog at ozanguzel.dev